-The SAT (Scholastic Assessment Test) is a standardized test widely used for college admissions in the United States.
-Here’s a breakdown of the exam pattern, duration, and some important facts:
+The SAT (Scholastic Assessment Test) is a standardized college admissions test used heavily in the United States.
+What follows is an overview of the structure, durations of the exam, and some context:

-The following chart outlines the time allocated for each section along with the number of questions in each section:
+The chart that comes next outlines the section’s duration and number of questions in each section:

 The majority of the questions are in a multiple-choice format, while a few math questions require you to provide the answer instead of choosing it.